daniel-robotics4/WRO-SuperNova/README.md

 | Size: 18 mm diameter, 65 mm length |
 ![image](https://github.com/user-attachments/assets/09afb713-b1cb-4bf8-b15b-2e0a06950587)

-we are going to use 3 of these li-ion batterys to power the vehicle with an 18650 battery holder.
+we are going to use 3 of these li-ion batterys in parallel to power the vehicle, with an 18650 battery holder.
 This battery configuration provides a reliable and efficient power source for the robot’s electronics and actuators, supporting extended operation during competition or testing.

 **PixyCam v2:**